mikapm/pyROXSI/roxsi_pyfuns/preprocess/README.md

 * `despike_GN02()`: Velocity despiking scheme following Goring and Nikora (2002).
 By default not used for ADCP data, only ADV data (see [vector_preprocess.py](vector_preprocess.py)).
 To use, set `despike_vel=True` in the `loaddata_vel()` function.
 Despikes velocity timeseries for each depth bin separately.

 * `despike_GP()`: AST despiking scheme using Gaussian Process (GP) based method of Malila et al. (2023).
-Used by default in `loaddata_vel()`; set `despike_ast=True` to disable.
+Used by default in `loaddata_vel()`; set `despike_ast=False` to disable.
 Quite slow, but seems to work well for the specific noise characteristics of the AST signal.
 The main script of `signature_preprocess.py` also saves separate .csv files containing only the despiked AST signals, which can be read later if needed.

 * `p2z_lin()`: Linear transfer function for pressure--sea surface transformation.